abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 To make the traffic smooth please follow this order:

   1. Make sure your holiday is OK with relevant managers/PM and ask for approval
-  2. After approval, send a mail with your request to traffic@abtion.com or write Simone on slack (She is our traffic manager)
+  2. After approval, write to Angelle on slack.
+(She is our holiday traffic manager)
-  3. Simone will answer all your requests as fast as possible.
-  4. Simone will book your request in Forecast
+  3. Angelle will answer all your requests as fast as possible and book your request in Forecast
-  5. You register your planned vacation or day off in Harvest: > Abtion > Absence > Planned vacation > 7,5 hours.
+  4. You register your planned vacation or day off in Harvest: > Abtion > Absence > Planned vacation > 7,5 hours.

 👉🏻 Remember that you have to keep an eye on your remaining saved holiday-days yourself.
 [Borger.dk](https://privat.atp.dk/Ferieplanlaeggeren/borger) can give you a hand with planning your holiday.
 And if you have any questions, reach out to your manager or Angelle.

 ### Public paid holidays
-You can find them all in our Abtion calender, but just to list them out, here is an overview:
+You can find them all in our Abtion calender.
+Just to list them out, here is an overview:

 - Nytårsdag / New years day (1st of january)
 - Skærtorsdag / Maundy Thursday